kratuvwxyz/CONTRIBUTE/README.md

 # Contributor Covenant Code of Conduct

+## Found a Bug

+Found a bug?
+Have a problem with loading or running an app?
+Please check past issues, maybe someone already had that problem.
+If you don't find similar issue create new, but remember to add accurate informations so that we can look into it straight away.
+If it's possible add CodePen example that presents called issue.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our